moog16/tictactoeAngular/README.md

     bower install
     grunt server

 This will take about a minute or so.
-Once you run *grunt* this will auto open a browser window to localhost:8000.
+Once you run *grunt* this will auto open a browser window to localhost:9000.

+You can make the board as large as 14x14 tiles big, to 0x0 small (which doesn't make much for a game).